 Simply put, all individuals are morally autonomous beings with the power and right to choose their values, but it does not follow that all choices and all value systems have an equal claim to be called ethical.

 Ethical commitment refers to a strong desire to do the right thing, especially when ethical behavior imposes financial, social, or emotional costs.
 It has been proven that almost all people believe that they are, or should be, ethical.
 While most are not satisfied with the ethical quality of society as a whole, they believe that their profession is more ethical than others and that they are at least as ethical as others in their profession.
 Unfortunately, behavior does not consistently conform to self-image and moral ambitions.
 As a result, a substantial number of decent people, committed to ethical values, regularly compromise these values – often because they lack the fortitude to follow their conscience.

 People need to understand that ethical principles are ground rules of decision making – not just factors to consider.
 It is “ok” to lose; in fact, it is preferable to lose than to lie, steal, or cheat in order to win.
 People who are unwilling to lose often are willing to do whatever it takes to win.
 Ethics has a price, and sometimes people must choose between what they want and what they want to be.
 But ethics also has a value, which makes self-restraint and sacrifice, service, and charity worthwhile.

 Examples of ethical values include the Six Pillars of Character as defined by the Josephson Institute:

-Harbinger eDiscovery is committed to serving our clients with the utmost respect for the Six Pillars of Character, evidenced by having established a culture of openness, trust, and integrity in our business practices.
+Harbinger is committed to serving our clients with the utmost respect for the Six Pillars of Character, evidenced by having established a culture of openness, trust, and integrity in our business practices.